Template Highlights

 .

-To avoid repeating same chunks of code, this template also uses zurb-panini, a very lightweight html templating engine.
-You can quikly create easily reusable chunks of code.
-But before diving into the template itself, We need to setup a nodejs environment.
-If you already have Node and Npm installed on your machine, you can skip the following sections.
+To avoid repeating same chunks of code, this template also uses zurb-panini, a very lightweight HTML templating engine.
+You can quickly create easily reusable chunks of code.
+But before diving into the template itself, We need to setup a Node.js environment.
+If you already have Node and NPM installed on your machine, you can skip the following sections.

-npm is distributed with Node.js, which means that when you download Node.js, you automatically get npm installed on your computer.
-First, check if you already have node and npm installed.
+First, check if you already have Node.js and npm installed.
 To check if you have Node.js installed, run this command in your terminal:

 node -v